Hiriyur: Geography

-National Geological monument
+National Geological Monument

-Pillow lava rocks at Mardihalli village near Hiriyur has been declared as the National Geological Monuments of India by the Geological Survey of India (GSI), for their protection, maintenance, promotion and enhancement of Geotourism.
+The pillow lava at Mardihalli village near Hiriyur have been declared a National Geological Monument by the Geological Survey of India, for their protection, maintenance, promotion and enhancement of geotourism.

 Demographics

 According to 2011 Census of India, Hiriyur had a population of 56,416.
 Males constitute 49.85% of the population and females 50.15%.
 Hiriyur has an average literacy rate of 83.63%, higher than the national average of 74.04%: male literacy is 88.48%, and female literacy is 78.85%.
 In Hiriyur, 10.44% of the population is under 6 years of age.

 Transportation

 This place lies on NH-48, the Mumbai-Bangalore National Highway, and is a central place for most commuters travelling to southern and central parts of India via Karnataka.
 Several villages around Hiriyur like Adivala, have been major producers of coconuts.